awsdocs/amazon-redshift-developer-guide/doc_source/r_CANCEL.md

 where `168` is the query ID \(not the process ID used to cancel the query\)\.

 Alternatively, you can specify a custom confirmation message to display instead of the default message\.
-To specify a custom message, include your message in quotes at the end of the CANCEL command:
+To specify a custom message, include your message in single quotation marks at the end of the CANCEL command:

 ```
 cancel 802 'Long-running query';